cheriangeorge/System-Commands-course/Week2.md

   - used to remove an alias
 * `rmdir`
   - removes an empty directory
+* `ps`
+  - displays current processes
+  - `ps --forest` - which process has launched which child process.
+  - `ps -f` - displays parent process id
+  - `ps -ef` - all the processes running in the operating system now
+  - PID is the process ID , PPID is the parent process ID.
+  - PID 1 is `/sbin/init`

 ### Commands to know contents of a text file